fossasia/susi_skill_cms/docs/Skill_Tutorial.md

 ?$_mycolour$:My favorite colour is $_mycolour$!:I like `function colour`>_mycolour!
 ```

-Here, the colour is randomly generated with the `function colour` call, but only if Susi has not done that yet.
-If Susi just generated a colour in the answer, that answer will be stored in the variable `_mycolour`.
+Here, the colour is randomly generated with the `function colour` call, but only if SUSI has not done that yet.
+If SUSI just generated a colour in the answer, that answer will be stored in the variable `_mycolour`.
 But if that variable already existed, it will be used to make the answer without the `function colour`.

 ### Tutorial Level 10: Embed Javascript into an intent

-If you are able to compute whatever you want to inside a rule, there are billions of possibilities of what you can do with Susi Skills.
+If you are able to compute whatever you want to inside a rule, there are billions of possibilities of what you can do with SUSI Skills.
 Embedding Javascript is extremely easy, for example:

 ```